 - There is no guarantee you will be accepted back into the major.

-- Can CSE be your "backup plan?"
-Explore open majors -- is there one that meets your academic and career goals?
+- Explore open majors -- is there one that meets your academic and career goals?

 - Consider your academic level.
 Normally we recommend that students change into the CSE major by Fall quarter of their junior year, at the latest.
 Also, the colleges may block a change of major for students with advanced standing.